aishack/aishack/tutorials/scanning-qr-codes-2.md

         for(int row=skipRows-1; row<img.rows; row+=skipRows)
         {

-Now, we initialize stateCount to zero and set the current state to zero.
-This is because you check if a row has the finder pattern.
+Now, we initialize `stateCount` to zero and set the current state to zero.
+This is so you can check if every row has the finder pattern.
 You need to erase state data from the previous rows.

     :::c++
             stateCount[0] = 0;